-- Supervision ratios are 1:20 for all students and 1:15 if there are any under-12s
+Atlas provides a comprehensive leisure programme that keeps students occupied and under Atlas staff supervision for most of the day, both on and off campus.
+For these leisure activities, supervision ratios are 1:20 for all students and 1:15 if there are any under-12s.